Sanjay Kumar (soldier)

-Honorary Lieutenant (Subedar Major) Sanjay Kumar PVC (born 3 March 1976) is an Indian military officer, and recipient of the Param Vir Chakra, India's highest military award for his exemplary bravery during Kargil War.
+Honorary Captain (Subedar Major) Sanjay Kumar PVC (born 3 March 1976) is a retired Indian military officer, and recipient of the Param Vir Chakra, India's highest military award for his exemplary bravery during Kargil War.

 Early life

 Sanjay Kumar was born in village Kalol Bakain in Bilaspur District of Himachal Pradesh in a Dogra family of Durga Ram and Bhag Devi.
 He completed his secondary education from Government Senior Secondary School, Kalol.
 Prior to joining the army, he worked as a taxi driver in New Delhi.
 His uncle was in the Indian Army while his second brother is also serving with the Indo Tibetan Border Police.
 His application was rejected three times before he was finally selected to join the army.
 He was enlisted in 13 Jammu and Kashmir Rifles of Indian Army on 26 June 1996.